Dehn quandles of groups and orientable surfaces: Orderability of Dehn quandles of groups

 The following corollary recovers the known result about failure of bi-orderability of spherical Artin groups \cite[Theorem 5.8.]{MulhollandRolfsen}, except for $I_2(2m)$ with $m \ge 3$.

 \begin{corollary} Artin groups with an odd exponent are not bi-orderable. \end{corollary}

 \begin{proof} Let $s_i, s_j \in S$ be two Artin generators such that $m_{ij}$ is odd.
 Then, as in the proof of Proposition \ref{dehn-quandle-not-ordererable}, the relation $(s_is_j)_{m_{ij}}=(s_js_i)_{m_{ij}}$ can be written in $\mathcal{D}(S^\Artin)$ in the form $(s_i*s_j)_{m_{ij}}=s_j$ and $(s_j*s_i)_{m_{ij}}=s_i$.
 Now arguments as in the proof of Proposition \ref{dehn-quandle-not-ordererable} shows that $\mathcal{D}(S^\Artin)$ is not right orderable.
-By \cite[Proposition 3.4]{BardakovPassiSingh2020}, if $\Artin$ is a bi-orderable group, then $\Conj(\Artin)$ is a right orderable quandle.
+By \cite[Proposition 3.4]{MR4450681}, if $\Artin$ is a bi-orderable group, then $\Conj(\Artin)$ is a right orderable quandle.
 But, $\mathcal{D}(S^\Artin)$ is a subquandle of $\Conj(\Artin)$, a contradiction. \end{proof}

-In the positive direction, it is known that the conjugation quandle $\Conj(G)=\mathcal{D}(G^G)$ of a bi-orderable group $G$ is right-orderable \cite[Proposition 3.4(1)]{BardakovPassiSingh2020} and that the free quandle $\mathcal{D}(S^{F(S)})$ is right orderable \cite[Theorem 3.5]{BardakovPassiSingh2020}.
+In the positive direction, it is known that the conjugation quandle $\Conj(G)=\mathcal{D}(G^G)$ of a bi-orderable group $G$ is right-orderable \cite[Proposition 3.4(1)]{MR4450681} and that the free quandle $\mathcal{D}(S^{F(S)})$ is right orderable \cite[Theorem 3.5]{MR4450681}.
 A free involutory quandle is a free object in the category of involutory quandles.
 A model for a free involutory quandle is the Dehn quandle $\mathcal{D}(S^{\mathcal{U}})$ of the universal Coxeter group $\mathcal{U}$ on the set $S$.
-Recall that, $\mathcal{U}$ is simply the free product of cyclic groups of order two one for each element of $S$.
+Recall that, $\mathcal{U}$ is simply the free product of $|S|$ many cyclic groups of order two.
 We have the following result regarding the left orderability of free involuntary quandles.

 \begin{proposition} Free involutory quandles are left orderable. \end{proposition}

 \begin{proof} If $\mathcal{U}$ is the universal Coxeter group generated by $S$, then $\mathcal{D}(S^{\mathcal{U}})$ is the free involutory quandle on $S$.
 By \cite[Theorem 4.4.4]{Winker1984}, the quandle $\mathcal{D}(S^{\mathcal{U}})$ consists of left-associated products of the form